UUDigitalHumanitieslab/sastadev/Documentation/Tarsp.rst

 * T120: W, verb

-But the correspondenc is only perfect for *B*.
+But the correspondence is only perfect for *B*.
 For *Ond* the definitions are different, but it is not clear whether that cannot be avoided.
 For *VC* the definitions are also different but perhaps they should be identical.
 For *W* there is no correspondence.
 Out of these language measures, only T120/W occurs in the form ('profielkaart'), but it has a different interpretation than *W* in the composed language measures. *W* in the composed language measures means *predicate*, but language measure T120 with code *W* means *verb*.
 For example, in the sentence *Hij heeft gezwommen* there are two verbs (*heeft*, en *gezwommen*) but only one predicate (i.e *heeft gezwommen*).

-Language measures such as *WBVC*, *OndVC*, *OndW*, *OndWB*, *OndWBVC*, and several others are defined  by combinations of the definitions of recurring macros for 'zinsdelen'(and some others conditions).
-For such language measures, special macros of for Ond, VC and W have been defined:
+Language measures such as *WBVC*, *OndVC*, *OndW*, *OndWB*, *OndWBVC*, and several others are defined  by combinations of the definitions of recurring macros for 'zinsdelen' (and some others conditions).
+For such language measures, special macros for *Ond*, *VC* and *W* have been defined:

 * **Ond**: has a simple definition::